What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 Imagine you’re in conversation with a beautiful woman who is warm, open, and receptive to you.
 The interaction flows so well that it feels almost effortless.

-This is what it’s like once you’ve learned how to overcome fear of rejection when dating and generally being around beautiful women.
+Well, this is what it’s like once you’ve learned how to overcome fear of rejection when dating and generally being around gorgeous women.

 When you no longer fear rejection, you’re able to approach women naturally, fearlessly, and have them engage with you because you know how to face fear of rejection without freaking out.

 Getting over fear of rejection is important because feeling timid can keep you stuck in low confidence, which of course drastically lessens your likelihood of success with women (and in life).

 If you’re afraid of rejection under the surface, that fear is an obvious turn-off to women around you.

 If you’re afraid of rejection, you are not being confident in that moment.
 Instead, you’re hinging your entire identity, validation, and worth on a single woman’s whim.
 Not advisable. ;)

-Let’s check out how to change that next time you’re talking to a woman with these three steps on overcoming fear of rejection:
+Let’s discover how to change that next time you’re talking to a woman with these three steps on overcoming fear of rejection: